 - Create effective unit tests for all codes;

 - Learn all aspects of the software lifecycle: requirements, design, testing, and maintenance;

-- Explore traditional models like the waterfall and special attention on agile development models and techniques: refactoring
+- Explore traditional models like the waterfall and special attention on agile development models and techniques: refactoring and continuous integration;

 - Learn the Unified Modeling Language (UML);

 - Learn details of distributed computing and builds from developing a stand-alone library to designing and developing an operational web-based service that is accessible via web browsers and mobile devices;